-Food and beverages are allowed only in the student lounge and in classrooms with permission of the individual faculty member.
-There should be absolutely no food or beverages brought into any of the following locations: Biology Labs or Computer Labs
+Food and beverages are allowed only in the student lounge.
+There should be absolutely no food or beverages brought into any other building location.

 ATTENDANCE

 Students are expected to attend all classroom, lab, and clinical experiences, including preparing for and participating in all course activities.
 Attendance is recorded at the beginning of each classroom, lab and clinical experience.
 Students are only allowed to sign their own name.
 Students assume responsibility for making up material from a missed class or course activity.
 Regular and timely attendance in classroom, lab, and clinical experiences is essential to meeting course outcomes and achieving success in the nursing program.